 - We maintain an open door policy, with many and varied invitations to our cultural events for whānau and friends to join us – to spend time and share kai.

-We have four separate areas, where children are appropriately placed into similar learning and social groups.
+We have three separate childcare areas, where children are appropriately placed into similar learning and social groups.
 Ruma Kiwi, our infant area, is our wee nest for our littlest learners from three months to 2 years.
 Ruma Tui is a wonderfully large, but homely space for our younger toddlers from 2 to 3 years.
 Ruma Pukeko is for our intermediate group aged 3.5 – 5 years.
 In Ruma Kereru, we have a dedicated ‘transition to school class’, for those who choose to take part in it, with a primary focus, becoming school ready, for children from 4 to 6 years old.
-Although this class functions with an emphasis on providing links to learning in school settings, it is hugely involved in community learning, including frequent school visits, weekly visits to our ‘forest’ in Te Miro to spend the day in raw nature, paddock preschool days, and many other adventures!
+Although this class functions with an emphasis on providing links to learning in school settings, it is hugely involved in Cambridge community learning, including frequent school visits, weekly visits to our ‘forest’ in Te Miro to spend the day in raw nature, paddock preschool days, and many other adventures!

 0 – 2 years

-We provide a nurturing and caring ‘home away from home’ environment in Ruma Kiwi to ensure that our littlest ones feel safe and secure in their own space, as they begin to explore and discover the world around them.
+Our Cambridge childcare centre provides a nurturing and caring ‘home away from home’ environment in Ruma Kiwi to ensure that our littlest ones feel safe and secure in their own space, as they begin to explore and discover the world around them.
 The teachers in Ruma Kiwi are specialised and expert infants teachers, and work solely with child cues, knowing your baby, and listening to what they need and when they need it.

 Ruma Tui provides plenty of space for our curious Toddlers within a homely setting and intimate small group size.
 We support childhood learning with a curriculum that is developmentally appropriate and supportive of all children during this age of discovery and wonder.